-Morula: A few days after fertilization, and when the embryo goes through several cell division phases, the cells enter the blastocyst forming stage in which their borders cannot be distinguished from each other.
+A few days after fertilization, and when the embryo goes through several cell division phases, the cells enter the blastocyst-forming stage in which their borders cannot be distinguished.
 This stage, called a morula, usually occurs between days 3 and 4 after fertilization.

 Grading the Embryo Quality in IVF